-1) it is used as a second home, 2) it has sleeping, bathroom and cooking facilities as per installed by the manufacturer, 3) and/or the interest portion of the indebtedness is deductible, or would be deductible if financed, pursuant to the Internal Revenue Code as an interest expense on a qualified primary or second residence.
+- The interest portion of the indebtedness is deductible, or would be deductible if financed, pursuant to the Internal Revenue Code as an interest expense on a qualified primary or second residence

 Note: All marine equipment, registered as of January 1st of each year, which include boats and motors valued at $500 or less is exempt from property taxes.

 All marine equipment tax information is provided to the Auditor’s Office by the South Carolina Department of Natural Resources and the United State Coast Guard.
 The Auditor’s Office is required to tax from this information.
-You must notify DNR within 30 days when you sell a watercraft to have it removed from the records
+You must notify SCDNR within 15 days of the sale, disposal and/or address change.

 Prior to purchasing a watercraft and/or camper residents should: